google/autocxx/book/src/cpp_types.md

 By default, `autocxx` generates non-POD types.
 You can request a POD type using `generate_pod!`.
 Don't worry: you can't mess this up.
 If the C++ type doesn't in fact comply with the requirements for a POD type, your build will fail thanks to some static assertions generated in the C++.

 See [the chapter on storage](storage.md) for lots more detail on how you can hold onto non-POD types.

+## Forward declarations

+A type which is incomplete in the C++ headers (i.e. represented only by a forward declaration) can't be held in a `UniquePtr` within Rust (because Rust can't know if it has a destructor that will need to be called if the object is `Drop`ped.)
+Naturally, such an object can't be passed by value either; it can still be referenced in Rust references.

+## Generic types

+If you're using one of the generic types which is supported natively by cxx, e.g. `std::unique_ptr`, it should work as you expect.
+For other generic types, we synthesize a concrete Rust type, corresponding to a C++ typedef, for each concrete instantiation of the type.
+Such generated types are always opaque, and never have methods attached.
+That's therefore enough to pass them between return types and parameters of other functions within [`cxx::UniquePtr`]s but not really enough to do anything else with these types just yet.
+Hopefully, this will be improved in future.
+At present such types have a name `AutocxxConcrete{n}` but this may change in future.